Matt Ryder

 Matt Ryder is a British musician.
 Born in Birmingham, Ryder is now based in London.
+He is a renowned songwriter and producer across genres.
+Best known for his EDM collaborations and Indie Electronic solo work.

+Ryder has collaborated across electronic music since 2019 most recently featuring on A Feeling I Miss With grammy award winning, Cassian.
+He is also rumoured to be working across dance music, Teasing music with Influential artists such as Kevin De Vries and Colyn.

 On 3 December 2021, Ryder released the EP Escape.
 On 5 August 2022, Ryder released Riverbed.
 The song features vocals from both Ryder and Birdy.